Article I - Organization and Purposes

 Section 4.
 (Preparation of Ballots) The Secretary shall thereafter have prepared a ballot containing the names of candidates placed in nomination by the Board of Directors and including space thereon for the listing of three write-in candidates.

 Section 5.
-(Mailing of Ballots) The Secretary and the Treasurer shall cause the ballots to be mailed to all Regular, Senior and Honorary Members of the Club along with the annual membership renewal forms and instructions for marking the ballots and returning them to the Club.
+(Mailing of Ballots) The Secretary and the Treasurer shall cause the ballots to be mailed or made available on the internet to all Regular, Senior and Honorary Members of the Club along with the annual membership renewal forms and instructions for marking the ballots and returning them to the Club.

 Article IX - Interpretation